Madison Jae

 Karen, in her own words

-I catalogued sixty-three facts about Isla Chevalier before she hugged me.
+I catalogue sixty-three things about Isla Chevalier before she hugs me.
 The ring she twists on her right hand, mother's, not her own.
-The half-second she holds on too long when she hugs.
+The full second she holds on too long when she hugs.
 People who tip forty per cent are people who need to be liked by everyone in the room.

 Jeanette Marshall was supposed to be the one.
 I joined her book club, learned her schedule.
 Four months of careful friendship.
 But the daughter of an alcoholic monitors at a frequency no protocol could survive.
 She was too observant to use.
 So she introduced me to her best friend instead.